allegheny-college-cmpsc-105-spring-2024/resto-AlexClifford01/index.md

 ---
 layout: post
-title: "about"
+title: "Energy Drink Emporium"
 ---

-# Energy Drink Emporium
+# Get Your Energy Drinks Here

 ## <span style="color:green">Who We Are</span>
 We offer all the best caffeine containing drinks and foods.